Damascus affair

-The Damascus affair of 1840 refers to the arrest of several notable members of the Jewish community in Damascus on the accusation of murdering Father Thomas, a Christian monk, and his Muslim servant for the purpose of using their blood to bake matzo, an anti-semitic accusation also known as the blood libel.
+The Damascus affair of February 1840 was the disappearance of an Italian monk and his servant in Damascus' Jewish quarter, for which a large number of Jews were summarily tortured until they "confessed" to murder.
+As an instance of antisemitism and a blood libel, news of the case spread, across the Middle East, to Europe, and the Western world.

-The Christians were supported in their accusation by the French consul at Damascus, Ulysse de Ratti-Menton, an anti-semite who was known to favour Christian merchants and advisers over their Jewish counterparts.
+The Christians were supported in their accusation by the French consul at Damascus, Ulysse de Ratti-Menton, a person described by historians as antisemitic and known to favour Christian merchants and advisers over their Jewish counterparts.
 Ratti-Menton ordered that an investigation be carried out in the Jewish quarter where both men had last been seen and encouraged the Egyptian governor of Damascus to act upon the matter, which resulted in the accused being imprisoned and interrogated under torture after which they confessed to the murder.

-In the aftermath of the incident, Christian and Muslim violence against the Jewish population increased.
-The affair drew widespread international attention, especially among European Jewry.
-After receiving a request from Sir Moses Montefiore and Adolphe Crémieux, Muhammed 'Ali released the remaining prisoners but without officially acquitting them.
-In November 1840, after the restoration of Ottoman rule over Syria, Sultan Abdülmecid I issued a firmān (edict) that denounced blood libel charges.